ptichko/ptichko.github.io/_posts/2021-05-19-Modeling-Google-Scholar-Citations.md

 ---
 layout: post
-title:  "Modeling Google Scholar Citations Mined With the Scholar Library"
+title:  "Exploring Google Scholar Citations With the Scholar Library"
 ---

-# Mining Google Scholar Data With The Scholar Libary
+# Exploring Google Scholar Data With The Scholar Libary

 In this post, I show how the [scholar](https://cran.r-project.org/web/packages/scholar/index.html) library can be used to explore historical citation data archived on Google Scholar in R. Using the scholar library, we import citation-related data, beginning in the year 1982, for two of the most important physists of the 20th century -- Stephen Hawking and Richard Feynman -- and examine how their total citations evolved over time.
 For added fun, we fit a non-linear, exponential regression model to model their respective trends of citations over time.

-First, we load the scholar library, locate the identifcation numbers for Hawking and Feynman (the identification numbers for authors on Google Scholar can be located in the URL for the author's Google Scholar page), and use the compare_scholar_careers() function to import citation data for Hawking and Feynman beginning in the year 1982.
+First, we load the scholar library, locate the identification numbers for Hawking and Feynman (the identification numbers for authors on Google Scholar can be located in the URL for the author's Google Scholar page), and use the compare_scholar_careers() function to import citation data for Hawking and Feynman beginning in the year 1982.

 ```
 library(scholar)